-You may already know I cannot stand for anything to go to waste.
-Yes, I know it’s my OCD.
-I’ve been learning easy ways to make food go further and/or last longer.
-This time it was garlic.
 I’ve been growing garlic in my garden for the past 3 years.
 Each year I plant the largest bulbs from my harvest for the next year’s crop.
 I’ve just harvested my garlic but I had a small bowl leftover from last year.
+They’re starting to get dry and I’d rather use my fresh harvest for cooked garlic.
+So how do you use the older garlic?
 I want to show you how to make your own garlic powder.

 Different varieties of garlic preserve better than others.
+You should do your research into the varieties of garlic to make sure your type is good for drying.
 It’s important to store the garlic in a cool and dark location with moderate humidity.
-I brought the last of the crop into the kitchen for use.
-Some of them had dried up into hard bulbs.
-Others were starting to dry, with loose skin and a few with shoots. to make
+Your garlic will last much longer under these conditions.
+After harvesting my latest crop, I brought the last bit of last years garlic harvest to the kitchen for use.
+Some of them had dried up into hard bulbs, others were starting to dry, with loose skin and a few with shoots.

 First, you’ll need to remove all the skins: